Historical milestones of our organization from founding to present

 August 4, 2008:

-- The Christian Universalist Association is now offering a ministerial education and ordination program.
+- The Christian Universalist Association began offering a ministerial education and ordination program.
 Both laypersons and already ordained ministers may apply to receive legal ordination credentials from the CUA.
 Our program leading to ordination requires extensive study of Christian Universalist theology and history, as well as some reading on the subjects of pastoral care, ethics, discipleship and church planting.
-It also includes a mentorship with an experienced minister in the CUA.
+It also included a mentorship with an experienced minister in the CUA; which was later replaced with an intership program, for those without ministry experience.

 - Felicia Urbanski recently resigned from the CUA Board of Directors, and Marquis D. Hunt has been elected to replace her.